EstherSlabbert/app_deployment/app_deployment.md

 ```
 3. `vagrant up` in terminal to create and start running the VM.
 4. `vagrant ssh` in terminal to enter the VM.
-5. In your VM environment enter: `sudo apt-get install python-software-properties -y` in order to access the correct/needed version of nodejs.
+5. In your VM environment enter: `sudo apt-get install python-software-properties -y` in order to access the correct/needed version of nodejs as this installs  the 'python-software-properties' package.
 Allow it to complete.
 The following image should be the output:

 ![Python Properties](python_properties.png)